swift-dns/swift-endpoint/README.md

 * Below are benchmarks of this library against inet C-library APIs of macOS's Darwin and Linux's glibc.
 * These benchmarks are meant to represent a slow-case scenario of real-world workloads.
 * Each benchmark runs against 16 different IPs one by one in a random manner, via a constant seed to keep the benchmarks consistent across benchmark runs.
   * This means CPUs won't a clear pattern and over-optimize any of the operations, which would make the benchmarks less realistic.
+* Swift interaction overheads are not taken into account in the C API benchmarks.
+For example converting C character-strings to `String`s in ip-address->string conversions.
+Specially if the character-string is over 15 bytes of length, which would force `String` to incur a heap allocation.

 #### Against Darwin